-If the student wishes to appeal further, he/she must submit the original Final Grade Appeal Form (or copy if the instructor fails to respond as described in step 1 above) to the department chairperson (or substitute).
-This appeal must be submitted within 14 days of the dated instructor's response, or if the instructor does not respond, within 28 days after the appeal was originally filed with the instructor.
-A copy of the Final Grade Appeal Form must be forwarded to the college dean of the instructor)
+If the student wishes to appeal further, he/she must submit the original Final Grade Appeal Form (or copy if the instructor fails to respond as described in step 2 above) to the department chairperson (or substitute) and the college dean.
+This appeal must be submitted within 10 working days of the dated instructor's response, or if the instructor does not respond, within 15 working days after the appeal was originally filed with the instructor.

-- The department chairperson (or substitute) will review the appeal within 7 days. - Before the department chairperson (or substitute) determines if the student's complaint provides evidence that the instructor's assignment of the grade was based on factors other than the academic judgment of the instructor he/she will review the appeal with the instructor. - The chairperson (or substitute) may also conduct whatever informal investigation seems necessary and should attempt to achieve a negotiated settlement. - If the department chairperson (or substitute) determines the student's evidence does not meet the criteria for a grade appeal, the chairperson (or substitute) will forward his/her decision on the grade appeal to the college dean. - A copy of the Final Grade Appeal Form must be forwarded to the student and the instructor. - If the department chairperson (or substitute) determines the student's evidence does meet the criteria for a grade appeal, he/she will recommend in writing to the instructor a course of action to amend the grade. - The instructor must indicate on the Final Grade Appeal Form whether he/she agrees or disagrees with the chairperson's recommendation, signs and returns the Final Grade Appeal Form to the chairperson within 7 days. - If the instructor amends the grade, a signed grade change card is submitted and the grade appeal is ended. - If the instructor does not agree to amend the grade or fails to respond in the allotted time, the chairperson (or substitute) submits the Final Grade Appeal Form to the college dean with his/her recommendation within 7 days.
-A copy of the recommendation must be forwarded to the student and the instructor.
+The department chairperson (or substitute) will review the appeal within 10 working days.

+Before the department chairperson (or substitute) determines if the student's complaint provides evidence that the instructor's assignment of the grade was based on factors other than the academic judgment of the instructor he/she will review the appeal with the instructor.
+The chairperson (or substitute) may also conduct whatever informal investigation seems necessary and should attempt to achieve a negotiated settlement.

-Step Three - Dean (of the course instructor)
+A. When Chair Agrees Grade Is Correct

+If the department chairperson (or substitute) determines the student's evidence does not meet the criteria for a grade appeal, the chairperson (or substitute) will forward his/her decision on the grade appeal to the instructor, student and college dean.

+B. When Chair Disagrees that Grade is Correct

+If the department chairperson (or substitute) determines the student's evidence does meet the criteria for a grade appeal, he/she will offer an explanation on the Final Grade Appeal Form and provide a copy to the instructor.

+The instructor must then indicate on the Final Grade Appeal Form whether he/she agrees or disagrees with the chairperson's recommendation, signs and returns the Final Grade Appeal Form to the chairperson within 5 working days.

+- 1. If the instructor amends the grade, a signed grade change card is submitted and the grade appeal is ended. - 2.
+If the instructor does not agree to amend the grade or fails to respond in the allotted time, the chairperson (or substitute) submits the Final Grade Appeal Form to the college dean, student, and instructor with his/her recommendation within 5 working days.

+Step Four

-- If the dean, upon review of the chairperson's recommendation, also determines the student's evidence does not meet the criteria for a grade appeal, the dean will complete and return the Grade Appeal Form to the student with a copy to the instructor and chairperson (or substitute) within 7 days.
-The grade appeal process ends. - If the dean, upon review of the chairperson's recommendation, determines that the student's evidence does meet the criteria for a grade appeal, the dean shall initiate a meeting with the faculty member.
-The dean shall review the appeal, can hear evidence by each side, and may collect further evidence as desirable. - If agreement cannot be reached, the dean will forward the Final Grade Appeal Form to the Provost and Vice President for Academic Affairs within 7 days, with his/her recommendation that the grade appeal be referred to a Grade Appeal Board.
-A copy of the Final Grade Appeal Form must be forwarded to the student, instructor, and chairperson.
+If the dean, upon review of the chairperson's recommendation, also determines the student's evidence does not meet the criteria for a grade appeal, the dean will complete and return the Grade Appeal Form to the student with a copy to the instructor and chairperson (or substitute) within 5 working days.
+The grade appeal process ends.

+If the dean, upon review of the chairperson's recommendation, determines that the evidence is unclear or the student's evidence does meet the criteria for a grade appeal, the dean shall initiate a meeting with the faculty member.
+The dean shall review the appeal, can hear evidence by each side, and may collect further evidence as needed.

+If agreement cannot be reached, the dean will forward the Final Grade Appeal Form to the Provost within 20 working days, with his/her recommendation that the grade appeal be referred to a Grade Appeal Board.
+The dean also forwards a copy of the Final Grade Appeal Form to the student, instructor, and chairperson.

 In each of the above statements, the chairperson of the department evaluation committee shall substitute for the department chairperson IF the department chairperson was the instructor of the course in which the grade is being appealed.
-Should the chair of the evaluation committee not be available, APSCUF will be consulted in the process in choosing the substitute.
+Should the chair of the evaluation committee not be available, APSCUF will be consulted in the process of choosing a substitute.